 Labour | - | £214.20 | ||

-06/2020 | Near-side engine oil leak | - | - | Following a diagnostic visit two weeks prior, Frank G Wickenden Ltd in Hove, East Sussex, cleaned up the ongoing near-side oil leak and gave the car back to me with both side timing belt covers removed to aid the diagnosis of the source of the ongoing oil leak.
+06/2020 | Near-side engine oil leak | - | - | Following a diagnostic visit two weeks prior, Frank G Wickenden Ltd cleaned up the ongoing near-side oil leak and gave the car back to me with both side timing belt covers removed to aid the diagnosis of the source of the ongoing oil leak.
 Also, as agreed two weeks prior, they replaced the leaking distributor O-ring, both tie rod end boots which had perished and the cylinder head cover gasket for good measure due to it being removed multiple times.
 It was hoped they may have inadvertently spotted and rectified the source of the oil leak.
 Oil was possibly coming out of the engine side mount's bottom bolt.
 PTFE tape and sealant was applied to the bolt in a bid to resolve it.
 Unfortunately the oil leak persisted. |

 Distributor O-ring | 30110-PA1-723 | £4.63 | ||